 - Actions that have led to greater international understanding, local or global change, addressed a global challenge, or changed the lives of people in a lasting and meaningful way

 *Note: This award is not meant as recognition of academic achievement nor will students be considered based upon the sheer number of activities in which they are involved.
 It is, rather, a recognition of an outstanding contribution to an organization, project or charity as described above..

 Submission of the AASSA Global Citizen Award Form by the head of the school or advisor [Please print the form, complete it, rescan and save as a pdf file]

-Submission by the student of an electronic portfolio in English which clearly demonstrates the student’s or group of students’ exceptional achievement of the award criteria.
+Submission by the student of an electronic portfolio in English (to include a summary video regarding the project- new requirement) needs to clearly demonstrates the student’s or group of students’ exceptional achievement of the award criteria.
+The electronic portfolio should include a summary video regarding the project.
+This is a new requirement and is intended to allow use of video to capture the essence of the project, key highlights etc. Students are encouraged to be creative with the video.
+Videos may be shown at the Educator's Conference when announcing the award recipients.
 The portfolio can take a wide variety of forms from an essay (5 pages maximum) to a work of art.
 Supplementary or supporting documentation may also be provided as evidence.

 Three confidential references written in English from either school faculty overseeing the project and/or adults from the organization in which the student served attesting to the student’s exceptional involvements and accomplishments in light of the eligibility criteria.

 Submission of Materials: